 Simple infection control measures can lower your risk of catching the flu.

 - Clean your hands frequently with either soap and water or an alcohol-based hand sanitiser

 - Teach your child to cover their nose and mouth when they sneeze or cough and wash their hands afterwards

 - If your child is sick, you should keep them at home until at least 24 hours after the fever has gone

 Vaccination is the best way to protect your loved ones from the flu and flu-related complications.
 As parents, there are a lot of tough decisions to make every day.
-This can often be made even harder with conflicting information.
-We hope that the information in this article helps you to make an informed decision on whether your child should be vaccinated against the flu.
+This can often be made even more complex with conflicting information.
+We hope the information in this article helps you decide whether your child should be vaccinated against the flu.